apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

             # We have no more work to do here.
 Mark as complete.
             return

-This Sensor is literally just a thin wrapper around the Trigger, so all it does is defer to the trigger, and specify a different method to come back to when the trigger fires - which, as it returns immediately, marks the Sensor as successful.
+This sensor is just a thin wrapper around the trigger.
+It defers to the trigger, and specifies a different method to come back to when the trigger fires.
+When it returns immediately, it marks the sensor as successful.

-Under the hood, ``self.defer`` raises the ``TaskDeferred`` exception, so it will work anywhere inside your Operator's code, even buried many nested calls deep inside ``execute()``.
-You are free to raise ``TaskDeferred`` manually if you wish; it takes the same arguments as ``self.defer``.
+The ``self.defer`` call raises the ``TaskDeferred`` exception, so it can work anywhere inside your operator's code, even when nested many calls deep inside ``execute()``.
+You can also raise ``TaskDeferred`` manually.
+It takes the same arguments as ``self.defer``.

-Note that ``execution_timeout`` on Operators is considered over the *total runtime*, not individual executions in-between deferrals - this means that if ``execution_timeout`` is set, an Operator may fail while it's deferred or while it's running after a deferral, even if it's only been resumed for a few seconds.
+``execution_timeout`` on operators is determined from the *total runtime*, not individual executions between deferrals.
+This means that if ``execution_timeout`` is set, an operator can fail while it's deferred or while it's running after a deferral, even if it's only been resumed for a few seconds.

 Writing Triggers